 About

-In 2024, NYC Parks and the Conservancy forged an agreement that grants the Conservancy formal leadership roles including the Conservancy’s service as official steward of the St. Vartan Park public garden.
+In 2024, NYC Parks and the Conservancy forged an agreement that grants the Conservancy formal leadership roles.
+The pact was the earliest ever secured by a Manhattan conservancy following launch.
+The all-volunteer organization is governed by a board of directors.

 The largest public park east of Fifth Avenue between 26th Street and 76th Street, St. Vartan Park is property of the City of New York under the jurisdiction of NYC Parks.